 208ix.
 Under IFRS, ‘leasing expenses’ shall comprise expenses of the lessee due to short-term leases and leases of assets of low value as referred to IFRS 16.5 and 16.6.
 Under national GAAP, leasing expenses shall comprise expenses of the lessee, where the accounting standard envisages the treatment of lease payments as expenses.

 208x.
 ‘Other administrative expenses - Rest’ shall include all the remaining components of ‘other administrative expenses’, such as supervisory fees or bank levies, administrative and logistic services, postage and transport of documents, surveillance and security services, money counting services and transport.
 Cash contributions to resolution funds and deposit guarantee schemes shall not be reported in this category since they are reported in a separate row of template 2.

+208xi.
+Under the requirements set out in Article 11(d) and 12(d) of Implementing Regulation (EU) 2024/3117, , ‘Other administrative expenses’ shall be broken down by the first five countries where the largest amount of total administrative expenses is generated, or broken down by less than five countries if the latter cover at least 95% of the total administrative expenses.
+The identified countries in this template shall be the same as those used in the template F 44.04.
+The country where the other administrative expense is generated refers to the country in which the reporting institution receives the related goods and services or in which the related real estate is located.
+‘Country code’ shall be the unique identification code of the country according to ISO 3166-1.

 Reconciliation between accounting and CRR scope of consolidation (17)